vue-stripe/vue-stripe/README.md

 > [Vue Stripe](https://vuestripe.com) is now an official [Stripe partner](https://stripe.com/partners/vue-stripe) 🎉

-Stripe Checkout & Elements for Vue.js
+Stripe Checkout & Elements for Vue.js (support for Vue3 is currently in development)

 You can support this project by giving it a star, or following the author.
 You can also send your love through [Open Collective](https://opencollective.com/vue-stripe-checkout#section-contribute) :heart:.